aivee-teodocio/resume-hosting-guide/README.md

 11. Go to your website at `https://[your-github-username].github.io`.
 12. Check that your resume content is now showing instead of the content in your *README* file.

 You are now showing your resume on your website!
-Next, let's apply a theme to make it nicer!
+Next, let's apply a theme to make it look nicer!

 ### Applying a Theme Using Jekyll
 1. Go to the list of GitHub supported Jekyll themes [here](https://pages.github.com/themes/).